Reward Function Anatomy

 )

-• metrics: A dictionary of component metrics, each with its own score and explanation
+• metrics: A dictionary of component metrics (MetricResult objects), each with its own score, success flag, and explanation.

 Multi-Component Reward Functions